VDA5050/VDA5050/VDA5050_EN.md

 # 3 Scope

 This recommendation contains definitions and best practice regarding communication between automated guided vehicles (AGVs) and master control.
-The goal is to allow AGV with different characteristics (e.g., underrun tractor or fork lift AGV) to communicate with master control in uniform language.
+The goal is to allow AGV with different characteristics (e.g., underrun tractor or fork lift AGV) to communicate with master control in a uniform language.
 This creates the basis for operating any combination of AGV in a master control.
 The master control provides orders and coordinates the AGV traffic.